 Returning to the conversation with BLM supporters in the local town centre, when it was pointed out to them that it was white evangelical Christians who had worked tirelessly to bring about the abolition of slavery in the late 18th and early 19th centuries, they sadly appeared unmoved and carried on with their thesis that British history, along with British contemporary life, is just one endless chapter of evil white privilege.

 The mainstream churches in the UK have now generally abandoned the Biblical gospel of salvation, and have sold out completely to the ‘woke’ and secularist ‘social justice’ agendas.
 So they too are embracing the fashionable Marxist notion of white privilege being endemic in British society.
 This is nothing but craven conformity to man-made philosophy and the spirit of the age.
 Such conformity is explicitly forbidden in Scripture in Romans 12:2 and Colossians 2:8.

-It goes without saying that as Bible-believing Christians we love our neighbour whatever his race or skin colour, but the Bible’s teaching on the equality of all men does not require the abandonment of national identity, the abolition of national borders, the refusal to exercise sensible immigration controls, nor the despising of one’s own culture and history.
+It goes without saying that as Bible-believing Christians we love our neighbour whatever his race or skin colour, and reject all forms of racism, but the Bible’s teaching on the equality of all men does not require the abandonment of national identity, the abolition of national borders, the refusal to exercise sensible immigration controls, nor the despising of one’s own culture and history.
 A wholesale contempt for British history and identity, however, is precisely what the cultural Marxists are demanding.
 Of course, our history is far from perfect, but we might ask, Which of the tribes of the earth can claim to be without sin in respect of their national stories?